Siege of Belgrade (1789): Aftermath and legacy

 Loudon marched the army to Smederevo, which was captured.
 Then the Austrian army blockaded Orșova, which finally surrendered in April 1790.
 Other Austrian forces were also successful.
 Saxe-Coburg occupied Bucharest, Friedrich Wilhelm, Fürst zu Hohenlohe-Kirchberg seized northern Wallachia, Anton Lipthay de Kisfalud overran the Timok valley, and Stephan Mihaljevich took Niš.
 The citizens of Vienna were elated by the victory.
 Emperor Joseph named Laudon the generalissimo of the Austrian armies.
 Ligne received the commander's cross to the Military Order of Maria Theresa eight days after the capture of Belgrade.
 However, the emperor soon snubbed Ligne, mistakenly believing that he was involved in the Brabant Revolution.
 Ligne never again held a military command.
 Austria soon became preoccupied by threats from the Kingdom of Prussia, by a loss of interest in the war by Russia, by the Brabant Revolution in the Austrian Netherlands, and by troubles throughout the empire.

 Jealous of Austria's success, Prussia made diplomatic contacts with the Ottomans, suggesting an offensive alliance.
 Alarmed at Prussia's actions, Emperor Joseph withdrew troops from the Balkans and transferred them to Bohemia.
 At the end of the year, the emperor named Loudon to command the 150,000-man army forming in Bohemia to guard against Prussia.
 Joseph died on 28 February 1790 and was succeeded by his brother Leopold II, Holy Roman Emperor.
 Loudon took ill and died on 14 July 1790, after handing command of the Bohemian army to Colloredo.
 A truce between Austria and Turkey was arranged on 27 July 1790.
 This event was followed by the Treaty of Sistova on 4 August 1791.
 Austria restored Belgrade and other captured territories to the Ottomans in return for a strip of land in northern Bosnia.
 The Ottomans came to terms with the Russians by the Treaty of Jassy on 9 January 1792.
 By agreement, the Russians kept all captured lands east of the Dniester River.

-Notable people

-Austrians

-Joseph Radetzky von Radetz was distinguished at the siege of Belgrade in 1789.

 A number of Austrian officers who performed noteworthy service at Belgrade rose to high command during the wars with the French First Republic and the First French Empire in the period from 1792 to 1815.
 Eugène-Guillaume Argenteau was Oberst (colonel) of the Laudon Infantry Regiment Nr.
 29 during the siege.
 For his engineering work, Franz von Lauer earned promotion to general officer.
 Oberst Andreas O'Reilly von Ballinlough commanded the Modena Chevau-léger Regiment Nr.
 13 and Oberst Prince Heinrich XV of Reuss-Plauen led the Wenzel Colloredo Infantry Regiment Nr.
 56 during the siege.
 As a staff officer, Major Johann Heinrich von Schmitt distinguished himself at Belgrade.
 Count Heinrich von Bellegarde led a portion of the Wurmser Hussars in securing control of the Bexania dam on 8 September 1788.
+Other notable participants were Joseph Radetzky von Radetz.